huydang33/CppND-Capstone-Snake-Game/README.md

 Snake.cpp line 5: SetSpeed() meet this criteria.

 ### Object Oriented Programming - meet at least 3 criteria
-* Rubic Point 1/4: One or more classes are added to the project with appropriate access specifiers for class members. user.cpp : User() meets this criteria when creating a class for User/UserManager class to store/process user information
+* Rubic Point 1/6: One or more classes are added to the project with appropriate access specifiers for class members. user.cpp : User() meets this criteria when creating a class for User/UserManager class to store/process user information

-* Rubic Point 2/4: Class constructors utilize member initialization lists. user.cpp : User() meets this criteria.
+* Rubic Point 2/6: Class constructors utilize member initialization lists. user.cpp : User() meets this criteria.

-* Rubic Point 1/4: The project uses multithreading.
-Renderer.cpp line 91: Render() meets this criteria.
+* Rubic Point 6/6: Templates generalize functions or classes in the project. user.cpp: User() meets this criteria.

 ### Memory Management - meet at least 3 criteria
-* Rubic Point 1/6: The project makes use of references in function declarations.
+* Rubic Point 1/6: The project makes use of references in function declarations. user.cpp: User() meets this criteria.

-* Rubic Point 3/6: The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+* Rubic Point 4/6: The project follows the Rule of 5. user.cpp : User() and UserManager() classes meet this criteria.

 * Rubic Point 6/6: The project uses smart pointers instead of raw pointers. main.cpp meets this criteria: Use smart pointer to proccess for UserManager class.

 ### Concurrency - meet at least 2 criteria
-* Rubic Point 1/4: The project uses multithreading.
-Renderer.cpp line 91: Render() meets this criteria.
+* Rubic Point 1/4: The project uses multithreading. game.cpp line 42: Game::Run() meets this criteria.
+Run 2 threads, 1 thread is for normal logic, 2 thread is for special food

+* Rubic Point 3/4: A mutex or lock is used in the project. game.cpp line 63: Game::Run() meets this criteria when using mutex to lock to handle special food logic.

-* Rubic Point 2/4: A promise and future is used in the project.
+* Rubic Point 4/4: A condition variable is used in the project. game.cpp: Game::Run() meets this criteria when using conditional variable to immediately close the sub-thread after the snake died.
-Renderer.cpp line 71: Render() meets this criteria.

 ## CC Attribution-ShareAlike 4.0 International